DataDog/integrations-core/haproxy/README.md

      #
      openmetrics_endpoint: http://localhost:<PORT>/metrics
    ```
-   **Note**: The `use_openmetrics` option uses [OpenMetrics v2][26] for metric collection, which requires Agent v7.35+ or [enabling Python 3][27] in Agent v6.35+.
-For hosts that are unable to use Python 3 or are on Agent v7.34 and below, use the OpenMetrics v1 implementation or the [socket-based legacy integration](#using-the-stats-endpoint).

-   To view configuration options for the legacy implementation, see the [sample haproxy.d/conf.yaml][25] file for Agent v7.34.
+   To view configuration options for the legacy implementation, see the [sample haproxy.d/conf.yaml][25] file for Agent v7.34 or earlier.

 3. [Restart the Agent][6].